Poikilos/RotoCanvasPaint/readme.md

 or may not ever be added, since MPEG-style frame seeking is inexact and rotoscoping is highly dependent on the source frame remaining the same.

 ## Known Issues
-* complete first working version
+* Complete the first working version.
-* audit & test getLayerImagePathMostRecent
+* Audit & test `getLayerImagePathMostRecent`.

 ## Planned Features
-(!=important, ~=low-priority)
-* add markers to media OR timeline, separately (media markers are also on timeline behave differently: ghosted until media is selected, has filmstrip icon if from a clip; reversed if video is reversed, changed placement if speed is changed, etc)
+* [ ] Add markers to media OR timeline, separately (media markers are also on timeline behave differently: ghosted until media is selected, has filmstrip icon if from a clip; reversed if video is reversed, changed placement if speed is changed, etc).
-* use alpha.png for reducing opacity of parts of background layer
+* [ ] Use alpha.png for reducing opacity of parts of background layer.
-* allow blocker layer type (make an animated object that seems to "undo" previous edits, such as to reveal parts of characters under the effect, without permanently erasing any part of the effect)
+* [ ] Allow a blocker layer type (make an animated object that seems to "undo" previous edits, such as to reveal parts of characters under the effect, without permanently erasing any part of the effect).
-* use layer cache (purpose for unused variable cacheMaxMB)
+* [ ] Use the layer cache (purpose for unused variable cacheMaxMB).
-* Keyboard controls for fast operation:
+* [ ] Keyboard controls for fast operation:
   * Ctrl Scrollwheel: zoom
   * Shift Alt Scrollwheel: brush hardness
   * Shift Scrollwheel: brush size
-* Add exception handling in appropriate situations:
+* [ ] Add exception handling in appropriate situations.
-* Motion Estimation
+* [ ] Motion Estimation
   * True ME (intra-frame): Get MSU ME (and other virtualdub plugins) working for multiple motion vectors ([not free for commercial use](https://www.compression.ru/video/motion_estimation/index_en.html))